quintans/eventsourcing/README.md

 Other than the event store and the event streaming I also implemented an orchestration layer for the event consumer on the read side.

+**Components**:
+- utility to read/write to/from an event store
+- database change listeners to propagate changes into a message stream
+- message stream listeners to build read models (Projection)
+- message stream listeners to react to domain events (Reactors)

+> **Projections**: can be rebuild since the beginning of time and can group several stream topics

+> **Reactors**: start from the oldest available event and cannot replay events

 I first talk about the several challenges and then about the solutions for those challenges.

 ## Pipeline